The average hourly pay for a Guest Services Agent is $11.53.

 At the front desk, guest services agents must be familiar with hotel check-in software and be able to solve errors within t…Read more

 Guest Services Agent Tasks

-Greet, register, and assign rooms to guests, and provide information and paperwork.
+- Greet, register, and assign rooms to guests, and provide information and paperwork.

-Answer questions, escalate complaints, and ensure that the lobby remains clean and pleasant.
+- Answer questions, escalate complaints, and ensure that the lobby remains clean and pleasant.

-Calculate bills, collect payments and document interactions.
+- Calculate bills, collect payments and document interactions.